auerlab/TOPMed-mCA/README.md

 3. 3d-filter-sites.sh, 3d-filter-sites.sbatch

-    Filter VCF calls for minimum separation of calls (1000 bases for our analysis), minimum allele frequency (MAF), and structural variants (79852, freeze1).
+    Filter VCF calls for minimum separation of calls (1000 bases for our analysis), minor allele frequency (MAF), and structural variants (79852, freeze1).

-    To reduce noise in the haplohseq and MoCha analyses the resulting AD-enhanced VCF files were filtered to keep only sites with a minimum allele frequency (MAF) of 0.05 and a minimum separation of 1000 nucleotides.
+    To reduce noise in the haplohseq and MoCha analyses the resulting AD-enhanced VCF files were filtered to keep only sites with a minor allele frequency (MAF) of 0.05 and a minimum separation of 1000 nucleotides.
 Other MAF values such as 0.01 were also tested and did not prove to have a significant impact on haplohseq results.
 These filters were implemented by a simple awk